sklump/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- an optional field that provides human readable information about this Credential Offer, so the offer can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
 * `credential_preview` -- a JSON-LD object that represents the credential data that Issuer is willing to issue.
 It matches the schema of [Credential Preview](#preview-credential);
 * `offers~attach` -- an array of attachments that further define the credential being offered.
 This might be used to clarify which formats or format versions will be issued.
-  * For Indy, the attachment includes a nonce and key correctness proof to facilitate integrity checks.
+  * For Hyperledger Indy, the attachment includes a nonce and key correctness proof to facilitate integrity checks.
 It is a base64-encoded version of the data returned from [`indy_issuer_create_credential_offer()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L280).

 The Issuer may add a [`~payment-request` decorator](../0075-payment-decorators/README.md#payment_request) to this message to convey the need for payment before issuance.
 See the [payment section below](#payments-during-credential-exchange) for more details.